Providing sanctuary for life to any donkey or mule in need

 The owner bought Malou four years ago as a pet, and two years later bought Anna.

-Donkeys in our care
+On average donkeys in our care

-Number of outreach donkeys treated 2013
+Number of outreach donkeys treated in 2013

 Sadly we see a lot of donkeys with overgrown feet many of whom have and will come to us eventually.